 - Training

-We can help organizations with their upfront strategy—we have a lot of experience in pre-engagement and pre-planning.
-We can also help with advisory services, and documentation to ensure compliance and that commitments are seen through to fulfillment.
+We can help organizations with their upfront strategy—we have extensive experience in pre-engagement and pre-planning.
+We can also provide advisory services and documentation to ensure compliance and fulfill commitments.

-It’s huge to have a reliable and easy-to-use stakeholder relationship management tool like Jambo to manage all the data that goes into stakeholder engagement.
-In our line of work, we appreciate when there is software like this that’s responsive, user-friendly, and effective.
+It's huge to have a reliable and easy-to-use stakeholder management tool like Jambo to manage all the data that goes into stakeholder engagement.
+In our line of work, we appreciate software like this that's responsive, user-friendly, and effective.

-Jambo ensures a more consistent approach internally—there’s nothing worse than recording something that requires follow-up, and it doesn’t happen.
-So, having a tool like Jambo with the mechanisms to ensure follow-up is great and helps to increase the chances of success.
+Jambo ensures a more consistent approach internally.
+There's nothing worse than recording something that requires follow-up, and it doesn't happen.
+So, having a tool like Jambo with mechanisms to ensure follow-up is excellent and increases the chances of success.

-The Jambo team has similar ideals and values as the BRITT RADIUS team.
-We see how willing they are to work with stakeholders in the same way we work with ours and that willingness to listen, modify, and adapt to try and get ahead of those concerns and opportunities sets them apart.
-It’s the same drive as our team, and it makes for a great partnership!
+The Jambo team has similar ideals and values to the BRITT RADIUS team.
+We see how willing they are to work with stakeholders in the same way we work with ours, and that willingness to listen, modify, and adapt to try and get ahead of those concerns and opportunities sets them apart.
+It's the same drive as our team, and it makes for a great partnership!